cisco/mercury/doc/protocol-guidelines.md

   strings should prefer lowercase with underscores instead of spaces.

-- The enum and the corresponding descriptive strings should be derived from the Internet Assigned Numers Authority, the IEEE, or other sources as needed.
+- The enum and the corresponding descriptive strings should be derived from the Internet Assigned Numbers Authority, the IEEE, or other sources as needed.